sandinmyjoints/leveraging-node/talk.md

 <img class="logo" src="./img/logo_fluencia.png" alt="Fluencia">

 Note:
 - I'm William Bert.
 Senior Software Engineer at Fluencia.
-I've been here since 2012.
+I've been here for about two years.
 - What is Fluencia?
 Best way to learn Spanish online.
 Subscription.
-Over 100K users.
+Over 150K users.

+<img class="logo" src="./img/logo_sd.png" alt="SpanishDict">

+Note:
 - We also run a reference site called SpanishDict.
 That's the high-traffic site.
   It used to be the company of the company, but we like Fluencia better.

-<img class="logo" src="./img/logo_sd.png" alt="SpanishDict">

-Note:
 - SpanishDict gets around 10 million unique visitors a month.
 - Top result if you google "Spanish".
 - Both of these applications are backed by Node.